Home » Parenting Tips » Trust

 • Delayed emotional maturity

 Start with age-appropriate responsibilities and gradually increase them as your child demonstrates reliability.
-This starts with simple tasks like choosing their own clothes or managing their homework schedule.
+Begin with simple tasks like choosing their own clothes or managing their homework schedule.

-Communicate your expectations clearly and guarantee your child understands what success looks like.
+Communicate your expectations clearly and make sure your child understands what success looks like.
 Offer guidelines and boundaries while allowing room for their own decision-making within those limits.

 When your child makes a mistake, resist the urge to instantly rescue them.
-Allow them to experience the natural consequences of their choices, which helps them learn and builds their problem-solving skills.
+Letting them experience the natural consequences of their choices helps them learn and builds their problem-solving skills.

 Recognize and celebrate when your child demonstrates trustworthiness.
 Acknowledge their good decisions and gradually expand their freedoms and responsibilities as they prove themselves capable.